sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gstreamer1-plugins-ugly</summary>

 ```
-Из репозитор : rpmfusion-free
+From repo     : rpmfusion-free
-Краткое опис : GStreamer 1.0 streaming media framework "ugly" plug-ins
+Short desc    : GStreamer 1.0 streaming media framework "ugly" plug-ins
 URL          : https://gstreamer.freedesktop.org/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : GStreamer is a streaming media framework, based on graphs of elements which
+Descript     : GStreamer is a streaming media framework, based on graphs of elements which
              : operate on media data.
              :
              : This package contains well-written plug-ins that can't be shipped in